 Agnes’ dilemma is familiar enough, as a fundamentally selfless woman tentatively gives herself permission to pursue her own pleasure (as one IMDb commenter pointed out, the film “Queen to Plan” tells practically the same story, with chess in place of puzzles).
 In a mark of uncommon complexity for such stories, Agnes’ husband is depicted as a decent man, rather than an abusive cheat.
 “Why didn’t you ever divorce him?” her son (Austin Abrams) has the nerve to ask at one point.
 It’s a surprising question, since he’s doting, faithful, never violent, but hopelessly provincial.
 He adores his wife, but doesn’t do that thing that comes naturally to anyone in love: putting himself in her shoes, wondering what she’s doing with her time.

 And what’s she’s doing is discovering herself, slowly, through the admiring gaze of her new puzzle partner (“The Lunchbox” star Irrfan Khan), whose own wife has just ditched him.
-The romance that arises there doesn’t quite work, if only because Macdonald’s character is so sexless and repressed as to seem almost like a shy nun, or the most repressed Amish woman you’ve ever seen.
-Sneaking out practically on tiptoe, her trips to New York are no Rumspringa, but the equivalent of a woman raised in a house with no mirrors who finally glimpses a full-length reflection of herself (alternately, you could force a jigsaw-puzzle metaphor, but the movie isn’t that neatly contrived).
+The romance that arises there doesn’t quite work, if only because Macdonald’s character is so introverted and old-fashioned.
+Sneaking out practically on tiptoe, her trips to New York are not quite those of an Amish person’s Rumspringa, but the equivalent of a woman raised in a house with no mirrors who finally glimpses a full-length reflection of herself (alternately, you could force a jigsaw-puzzle metaphor, but the movie isn’t that neatly contrived).
 Frankly, it’s hard to imagine anything more yawn-worthy than watching two people assemble puzzles — and neither actor is particularly convincing as being good at it.
 But that’s hardly the point.